Chapter 4. Brazil - Contracts v Judgement

 Cash today mattered.
 A promise tomorrow not so much.

-That assumption failure would come back to haunt us.
+That assumption would come back to haunt us.

 The Project Scope Looked Straightforward